Story behind the origin of a dream destination

 In just a few years, Chandragiri Hills Ltd has become one of the most visited retreat sites in the country.
 With activities to entertain and amuse guests of all age groups, the location now stands as the ultimate fun destination.
 But the project has no intentions of stopping just there.
 By the end of 2018, a 100-room boutique resort, an adventure park including two, 900 meter, ziplines and a natural history exhibition gallery, exploring the bio-diversity and the environment of the area, will be inaugurated.

-Today, Mr. Hem Raj Dhakal & his teams dream project is a reality that truly is for everyone!
+Today, Dhakal brothers & their teams dream project is a reality that truly is for everyone!